WICG/kv-storage/README.md

 })();
 ```

-### Open issues and questions

-Please see [the issue tracker](https://github.com/domenic/kv-storage/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aapi) for open issues on the API surface detailed above.

 ## Impact

-This feature would be low-effort, medium-reward.

 - Developers would be steered away from the perils of `localStorage`, toward this modern, attractive alternative.
 - Applications would no longer need to ship complex IndexedDB logic, or the 9.5 KB localForage library.